Bitstamp Launches Ether Trading

-(firmenpresse) - LONDON, UNITED KINGDOM -- (Marketwired) -- 08/17/17 -- , a leading global digital currency exchange and the largest Bitcoin exchange in the EU in terms of volume, today announces the launch of trading support for ETH/BTC, ETH/USD and ETH/EUR.
+(firmenpresse) - NEW YORK, NY -- (Marketwired) -- 08/17/17 -- , a leading global digital currency exchange and the largest Bitcoin exchange in the EU in terms of volume, today announces the launch of trading support for ETH/BTC, ETH/USD and ETH/EUR.
 Bitstamp's decision to add ether to its platform comes in response to strong demand from its customers and the rest of the cryptocurrency community.
 To kick off its new trading support, Bitstamp is offering free ether trading until October 1, 2017 with generous discounts available thereafter until January 1, 2018.

 "We've been encouraged by ether's potential and the demand shown for its inclusion among our trading pairs," explained Bitstamp CEO, Nejc Kodri?.
 "We encourage new and existing customers to take full advantage of the introductory discounts we have made available on ETH trading fees."

-Ether deposits and withdrawals open on Thursday, August 17 at 10 a.m.
-(BST), with full trading commencing at 2 p.m.
-(BST).
+Ether deposits and withdrawals opened on Thursday, August 17 at 5 a.m.
+(EST), with full trading commencing at 9 a.m.
+(EST).
 Customers' ether funds are secured with multi-sig ETH wallets provided by Bitgo.

 "Since starting out in 2011, Bistamp's mission has been to be the safest and most reliable digital currency exchange on the market," Kodri? added.
 "Our careful approach has created a market reputation for prudence which has served us well as we continue to expand and give our customers the trading options they desire."